 It also Signifies the end of monsoon and the beginning of the holy wedding season of Hindus.

 Tulsi in her former birth was Vrinda, the faithful wife of demon king Jalandhar.
 Once Brahma grants Jalandhar, that he would free from death as long as his wife remained virtuous and chaste.

 Vrinda was renowned for her faithfulness and chastity.
 Jalandhar began to conquer all and became egocentric, thinking he was unbeatable.
 So much so he waged war on Indra and Swarga (home of all the dev-gods).

 Jalandhar had become invincible in the three worlds because of the devotion of his wife Vrinda.
-Vishnu and Shiva soon realised that the only way to defeat Jalandhar was to break the loyalty of Vrinda.
+Vishnu and Shiva soon realized that the only way to defeat Jalandhar was to break the loyalty of Vrinda.

 They deceived Vrinda by telling her that her husband had been killed in battle.
 They produced Jalandhar’s severed head and body.

 She thought her husband was dead and went into grief.
 In answer to her prayers bringing the severed body back to life, Vishnu appeared before Vrinda as Jalandhar.

 Vrinda was deceived into thinking that it was her resuscitated husband, so she embraced him.
 Realizing her mistake; she lost her virtue by touching another man: after which Jalandhar died in battle.

 Upon discovering the identity and the horrible trick he had committed Vrinda cursed Vishnu, stating that he would become a black stone, Shaligram – the ammonite stone found mainly in the river Gandaki.